Mpal7/usedcar-scraper/README.md

   --database DATABASE   filepath to the database location eg < F:/DATABASE/USEDCARS/usedcars.db >

 chromedrive.exe correct version for your chrome browser is required

-## Dependencies
-to install dependencies use pip install -r req.txt

 ## Roadmap
 + Handle all proxies exceptions and retry when not working